Periya Manushan: Production

 Ravali replaced Shruti in the lead role of the film.
+A song sequence with two hundred boats carrying light of thousands of lamps with actors and hundred junior artists was shot at forest of Chalakudy.

 Soundtrack

-The film score and the soundtrack were composed by Deva.
-The soundtrack, released in 1997, features 5 tracks with lyrics written by Vaali, Kalidasan and Pazhani Bharathi.
+The soundtrack were composed by Deva.

-Release and Reception
+Release and reception

 Periya Manushan was released on 30 October 1997 on the eve of Diwali.
 The film did not perform well at the box office.
+Manivannan won the Cinema Express Award for Best Comedian.